Published 28 January 2019

 A NAS has a much lower cost vs a server so if you must move to a NAS then this will reduce the complexity of your network and reduce running costs.

-It’s best to trial a few as each have their pros and cons, so you can see which services fits your business the best.
+It’s best to trial a few as each have their pros and cons, so you can see which services will fit your business the best.

 If you have an accountant, they will be able to provide some detailed guidance on this.